No Products in the Cart

 Measuring 96 inches in width and length, Vermont king beds provide a spacious sleeping surface for maximum relaxation.
 As anyone who has slept on a standard king knows, having that extra bit of space can mean all the difference for a good night's rest.
 And with this extra room comes the opportunity for added comfort - think cozy blankets, plush pillows, and even room for a partner or beloved pet to join you in bed.

 The Alaskan king size bed is the largest available option on the market, measuring a whopping 108 inches by 108 inches.
 That's nine feet in each direction, providing plenty of room for even the tallest sleepers to stretch out comfortably.
-It's also a great choice for couples who want enough space for activities like cuddling or sleeping with pets.
+It's also the best mattress choice for couples who want enough space for activities like cuddling or sleeping with pets.

 Additionally, the larger size can make it difficult to navigate hallways and door frames when moving or rearranging your bedroom.
 If you have the space though, an Alaskan king size bed can provide a luxurious sleeping experience.